pmd/pmd-github-action-tests/README.md

 * In total, there should be 10 reported violations - 5 in `AllInOne.java` and for each other file one.
 * All files should be from `src/main/java2` - violations in `src/main/java` should *not* be reported.
 * The violations should appear inline on the commit view on github (annotations)
+    * note: the build is run 3 times for each OS - so every annotation should repeat 3 times
+    * the violation should appear on the correct line. annotations are created at "end line" by github.
+      The comment in the file is at begin line and can be earlier.
 * The violations should appear as build annotations for the build
+    * note: the build is run 3 times for each OS
+    * in total there are 30 violations: 12 errors, 12 warnings, 6 notices

 ### Violations in existing files